 LNA Health Careers follows the guidelines set forth by the National Healthcareer Association, certifying agency, which requires completion of a formal phlebotomy training program, successful completion of 30 venipunctures and 10 dermal punctures.
+The program can be completed in as little as 6 weeks.

-The Phlebotomy Training Program at LNA Health Careers consists of 60 hours of theoretical instruction and 30 hours of clinical instruction as simulated lab time, for a total of 90 hours of training.
+The Phlebotomy Training Program at LNA Health Careers consists of 60 hours of theoretical instruction and then 30 hours of clinical instruction as simulated lab time, for a total of 90 hours of training.
 Once all training hours have been met, the written competency exam is then offered, and an optional 40-80-hour Clinical externship can be arranged.
 Changes have been made due to COVID-19.